 The scientific method has become synonymous with methodological naturalism.
-This is the idea that the only way knowledge can be apprehended is if it can be observed.
+This is the idea that the only way knowledge can be apprehended is if it can be observed or mathematically verified.
 But this is a fairly recent hijacking of what the scientific method means.
-If we could allow the scientific method to lead to certain to certain deductions, whether they be physical or metaphysical, we may be removing the restrictions which might hold us back from the truth – especially if we employ the scientific method in examining any theories involving metaphysical claims.
+If we could allow the evidence from scientific method to lead us to certain deductions, that is, follow the same path the Professor Antony Flew went down, whether they be physical or metaphysical, we may be removing the restrictions which might hold us back from the truth – especially if we employ the scientific method in examining any theories involving metaphysical claims.

 Since there is sufficient evidence to show that the universe began and therefore must have had a beginning, we must also include the dimensions of time and space as part of that beginning.
 Therefore the “Beginning Cause” must have been outside of time and space.
 This is one of the central claims of the Bible about God: He is eternal and dwells ‘above the heavens’ (Heb.
 7:26) – that is, God is outside of time and space.
 At this point, we could apply these deductions using the scientific method to dismiss the claims of certain religions which present their “God” as being a part of time and space (pantheism).
 This includes Buddhism and Hinduism.

-Perhaps the simplest test for discovering the identity of the Creator-God is to employ the scientific method to Psalm 34:8 and Matthew 7:7.
+Perhaps the simplest test for discovering the identity of the Creator-God is to employ the scientific method in a spiritual way by putting Psalm 34:8 and Matthew 7:7 to the test.

 © December 2004-2018, Dr. Andrew Corbett, Legana, Tasmania